FertigLab/onboarding/docs/reproducibleresearch.md

 * Changes to packages and other important code repositories shall be reviewed; if the main branch of a repository is locked, it means the repository is important;
 * Genomics studies of clinical data will undergo mandatory, independent code review prior to submission for publication;
 * A review is requested by posting a link in #codereview slack channel, review start/intention is confirmed with a ::eyes:: and conclusion is marked with a ::white_check_mark:: emoji;
-* The link should lead to a Github pul request (preferred) or to a github repository;
+* The link should lead to a Github pull request (preferred) or to a github repository;
 * At least one non-author review is required before releasing code;

 ### General guidelines